bangawayoo/nlp-watermarking/README.md

 raw_text, custom_keywords
 `.
-You can try out the different configurations (e.g. components, keyword ratios, etc) or run as is by `python ./demo.py`.
+You can try out the different configurations (e.g. components, keyword ratios, etc) or run it with the default setting by `python ./demo.py`.

 ## Reproducing Results
 ### Watermarking